dimkr/dohli/README.md

 If yes, blocking is performed by inserting a cache entry that has no expiration time.
 Therefore, dohli needs some time for "training" and the client's DNS cache must expire, before ads are blocked.

+## CI/CD

+Every day, dohli's [CI/CD pipeline](https://travis-ci.org/github/dimkr/dohli/builds) deploys the `master` branch to `https://dohli.herokuapp.com`, with an updated domain blacklist.

 ## Usage

 First, [deploy to Heroku](https://heroku.com/deploy).

 Then, append `/dns-query` to the web URL and configure your DoH client to use this as the DoH server.

-For example, the CI/CD pipeline deploys the `master` branch to `https://dohli.herokuapp.com`.
-Therefore, DoH clients that use this deployment should use `https://dohli.herokuapp.com/dns-query`.
+For example, DoH clients that use the dohli instance deployed by CI/CD should use `https://dohli.herokuapp.com/dns-query`.

 ![Android](https://github.com/dimkr/dohli/raw/master/static/android.png) ![Firefox](https://github.com/dimkr/dohli/raw/master/static/firefox.png)